Growth Partner

 Many growth initiatives focus intensely on strategy, targets, tools, and messaging.
 They provide frameworks, playbooks, and market intelligence.
 What they rarely address is something far more decisive: resistance.

-Market-facing behaviours often trigger internal friction that partners experience but rarely voice openly.
-These blockers show up as persistent thoughts and feelings.
+Market-facing behaviours often trigger identity dissonance that partners experience but rarely voice openly.
+These usually show up as specific beliefs.

 "I'm not a salesperson"